 This event aims to look at what went wrong, why it went wrong and give practical examples of what can be done to manage these situations whilst maintaining scheduled services as far as possible to reduce the financial impact.

-Join this seminar to:
+Join this event to:

 - Learn from case studies on how to manage safety critical problems that can stop your fleet